namag-ai/bank-loan-analysis-tableau/README.md

       * Imported the preprocessed loan data into a MySQL database for efficient storage and retrieval.
       * Created SQL queries to perform data transformations, aggregations, and calculations as required for the analysis.
-      > NOTE: Datasets are added using insert data wizard.
+      > NOTE: Datasets are added using the insert data wizard.

    3. Interactive Visualization with Power BI:
       * Connected Power BI to the MySQL database to import the loan data.